 - Within seconds your types words will be pasted to multiple selected cells.
 Simple isn’t it?

-8. Use Keyboard Shortcut to Copy and Paste Random Numbers
+8. Applying Keyboard Shortcut to Copy and Paste Random Numbers in Multiple Excel Cells

 Just like the previous method, you may be wondering about putting random numbers into multiple cells with the same operation.
 I will show you this task in this method.
 Stay tuned!

-- Start with holding the Ctrl button and choosing multiple cells from different columns inside the worksheet.
+- Start by holding the Ctrl button and choosing multiple cells from different columns inside the worksheet.

-- Now, apply the following formula down to get the random numbers-
+- Now, apply the following formula to get the random numbers-

 - The RANDBETWEEN function returns random integer numeric values between two given numbers.